0xPrimordia/Polis/README.md

 ### Support Abilities

-In addition to Rear abilities, support can heal restoring their moral and potentially decreasing any fitness nerfs.
+In addition to Rear abilities, support can heal restoring their morale and potentially decreasing any fitness nerfs.
 Thus you cnn cycle units back from the center to recover.

-### Frontline Swapping
+### Frontline Caveats

 The frontline is engaged and thus cannot be swapped until there is a reprieve (see battle phases).
+There is also a check against Arete for frontline units that effects morale.
+If a character is already suffering a negative moral, there disposition is compounded.
+All of these conditions apply to units maneuvered to frontline during battle as well as there state at deployment.